🌲 Using Obsidian For Writing Fiction & Notes

-I’ve written about my process, involving increasingly atomic folders, on the obsidian forums, and I was also interviewed about how I use obsidian for writing fiction, and some of the insights should still be useful, although the plugin landscape has changed a lot since then.
+I’ve also written about my process, involving increasingly atomic folders, on the obsidian forums.
+Awhile back, I was interviewed about how I use obsidian for writing fiction, and some of the insights should still be useful, although the plugin landscape has changed a lot since then.

 The plugin I mention here, that I use to get short fiction writing prompts, is Obsidian Shuffle.